cedar-technologies/website/resume.md

 > (Aug 2015 - Dec 2015)

-* Work on geomapping application
+* Work on geo mapping application
 * Build a new feature to manage application stakeholders

 ##### Tech Stack